prometheusresearch/rios/docs/source/web_form_specification.rst

     through 007A)
   * Latin numeric digits ("0" through "9"; Unicode 0030 through 0039)
   * Underscore characters ("_"; Unicode 005F)
-  * Hyphen characters ("-"; Unicode 002D)

-* The first character is a lowercase latin alphabetic character.
+* The first character is an alphabetic character.
-* The last character is a lowercase latin alphabetic character or latin numeric digit.
+* The last character is not an underscore.
-* Does not contain consecutive underscore and/or hyphen characters.
+* Does not contain consecutive underscore characters.

-These identifiers are can be used both by expressions within this Form, and by any supplemental configuration documents that may augment this Form.

-Example Unique Identifiers:
+Example Identifiers:

 * page1
 * grp_a
-* ref-1-2-alpha
+* ref_1_2_alpha

 Text Formatting and Parameters